rivertb/ocp4-metal-install/README.md

 Navigate to the OpenShift Container Platform downloads page(https://access.redhat.com/downloads/content/290/ver=4.15/rhel---9/4.15.10/x86_64/product-software) on the Red Hat Customer Portal
 1. Select the appropriate version from the Version drop-down list
 1. Download the following file:
-1. - OpenShift v4.*.* Linux Client
+   - OpenShift v4.*.* Linux Client: oc-4.*.*-linux.tar.gz
-   - OpenShift v4.*.* Linux Installer
+   - OpenShift v4.*.* Linux Installer: openshift-install-linux-4.*.*.tar.gz
    -
-1. To get proper RHCOS image ISO file, running openshift-install coreos print-stream-json | grep '\.iso[^.]'
+1. To get proper RHCOS image ISO file, running ~/openshift-install coreos print-stream-json | grep '\.iso[^.]'
-2. Downlod file:
+  Downlod file:
-  - rhcos-*.*.*-*-live.x86_64.iso
+  - rhcos-4*.*.*-*-live.x86_64.iso

 ## Prepare the 'Bare Metal' environment

 > VMware ESXi used in this guide

 1. Copy the CentOS 8 iso to an ESXi datastore
-1. Create a new Port Group called 'OCP' under Networking
+1. Create a new Port Group called 'ocp-internal' under Networking
     - (In case of VirtualBox choose "Internal Network" when creating each VM and give it the same name. ocp for instance)
     - (In case of ProxMox you may use the same network bridge and choose a specific VLAN tag.
 50 for instance)
 1. Create 3 Control Plane virtual machines with minimum settings: